kamshory/PHPMessageBroker/README.md

 Sometime, you need a very lightweight message broker that would run on a system with very minimum specifications.
 On the other hand, your server is ready with the PHP runtime.
 Installing a message brokerage service with large system requirements is not your choice because you are coming from very minimal resources.

+Using a very light library is your choice because you don't want to sacrifice enormous resources for a very simple task.
+PHPMessageBroker is one of your choices.
+With a very easy installation and only using two server-side files, you can create a message broker that can forward messages from one client to another.

 PHPMessageBroker is 100% PHP.
 You can use MariaDB or MySQL database to ensure that message received to the receiver.
 However, you can use another DBMS by modifying a little of the sorce code.

-Using a very light library is your choice because you don't want to sacrifice enormous resources for a very simple task.

-PHPMessageBroker is one of your choices.
-With a very easy installation and only using two server-side files, you can create a message broker that can forward messages from one client to another.
+You can still use PHPMessageBroker without using a database.
+In this case, the message will only arrive if the recipient has connected to the server before sending the message.
+Once the message is received by the server, it will disappear immediately regardless of whether it arrives or not.

 # Topolgy